 - Shake the can to mix the ingredients, as directed by the label.
 After the can is shaken and warm, test the spray pattern by spraying on a piece of cardboard or plywood.
-Homax provides uses different spray straws for different spray patterns and heaviness.
+Homax provides uses different spray straws for different spray patterns and heaviness levels.

-- Depending on the manufacturer and product used, hold the can between 12" to 24" from the wall surface.
-Spray using a circular motion, and cover only about 50%-75% of the repair area with texture.
+- Depending on the manufacturer and product used, hold the can between 12 inches to 24 inches from the wall surface.
+Spray using a circular motion, and cover only about 50 percent to 75 percent of the repair area with texture.